Emulating redshift mixing due to blending in weak gravitational lensing: Emulating secondary shear response

-We build our $R$ and detection emulators with XGBoost, a scalable open-source library of a regularizing gradient boosting framework for decision trees\footnote{\url{https://github.com/dmlc/xgboost}} \citep{chenXGBoostScalableTree2016}.
-XGBoost has a set of hyperparameters that must be determined prior to optimization.
-These include the regularization parameters $\gamma$ and $\lambda$, parameters describing the trees like the maximum depth and the minimum number of samples in a leaf, the learning rate, and column subsample rate.
-The ``learning rate'' in the context of XGBoost is an analogy to the concept widely used in gradient descent, also known as shrinkage, which scales the tree value by a fraction to slow the convergence and avoid over-fitting \citep{chenXGBoostScalableTree2016}.
+The emulation task is based on well-structured datasets, where tree-based models are typically more suitable and cost-effective than deep learning methods, requiring minimal preprocessing.
+Accordingly, we build our $R$ and detection emulators with XGBoost, a scalable open-source library of a regularising gradient boosting framework for decision trees\footnote{\url{https://github.com/dmlc/xgboost}} \citep{chenXGBoostScalableTree2016}.
+XGBoost has a set of hyperparameters that must be determined prior to optimisation.
+These include the regularisation parameters $\gamma$ and $\lambda$, parameters describing the trees like the maximum depth and the minimum number of samples in a leaf, the learning rate, and the column subsample rate.
+The `learning rate' in the context of XGBoost is an analogy to the concept widely used in gradient descent, also known as shrinkage, which scales the tree value by a fraction to slow the convergence and avoid over-fitting \citep{chenXGBoostScalableTree2016}.
 We briefly introduce these parameters and review the main algorithm for training a boosted tree model in Appendix \ref{sec:trees_math}.

 Finding the optimal hyperparameters is important in terms of model performance.
-We use Optuna for the tuning, an automatic hyperparameter optimization software \footnote{\url{https://github.com/optuna/optuna}} \citep{akibaOptunaNextgenerationHyperparameter2019}.
+We use Optuna for the tuning, an automatic hyperparameter optimisation software \footnote{\url{https://github.com/optuna/optuna}} \citep{akibaOptunaNextgenerationHyperparameter2019}.
 To efficiently search the parameter space, we adopt the Tree-structured Parzen Estimator (TPE) algorithm \citep{bergstraAlgorithmsHyperParameterOptimization2011, watanabeTreeStructuredParzenEstimator2023} built within Optuna.
-The search starts with 20 initial random samples of hyperparameters and then TPE recursively samples new parameters from the learned posterior density that maximises the expected improvement over the current best trial.
-Multivariate TPE is also used to capture the interdependencies among parameters.
+The search starts with 20 initial random samples of hyperparameters, and then TPE recursively samples new parameters from the learned posterior density that maximises the expected improvement over the current best trial. multi-variate TPE is also used to capture the interdependencies among parameters.

 The training data were randomly divided at a ratio of 1:4 into a validation set and a training set.
-The optimal hyperparameter set is determined by finding the best metric on the validation set, penalising overfitting in the form of
+The optimal hyperparameter set is determined by finding the best metric on the validation set, while penalising an overfitting, expressed as

 where $L$ is the objective function and $\alpha$ is set to 0.6.
-We build two separate models for shear response $R$ and source detection probability $p$.
-For the former we chose the coefficient of determination for $L$,
+We built two separate models for shear response, $R$, and source detection probability, $p$.
+For the former, we chose the coefficient of determination for $L$,

 where $y_i$ is the true label from measurements and $\hat{y}_i$ is the predicted value.
 The latter is optimised using LogLoss,

 where $y_i \in \{0, 1\}$ and $y_i \in [0, 1]$.